allmightychaos/WebUntis-Timetable-to-iCal/README.md

 `tests/output/` is git‑ignored (`.gitignore`) for local inspection only.

+## Automatic Teacher Name Enrichment (NEW)

+Some WebUntis instances do not include teacher names in the standard weekly JSON.
+A fallback enrichment layer now runs automatically inside `timetableBuilder.js` after the raw periods are processed but before grouping and free-period insertion.

+How it works:

+-   Detects entries with empty `teacherName`.
+-   Attempts to obtain a REST Bearer token once per run (prefers session-based `/WebUntis/api/token/new`, falls back to legacy REST login endpoints).
+-   Queries the REST detail endpoint (`/WebUntis/api/rest/view/v2/calendar-entry/detail`) for missing lessons (student-scoped and lesson-scoped variants) until names are resolved or a max limit is reached.
+-   Caches detail responses to avoid duplicate network calls.
+-   Gracefully continues if enrichment fails; original timetable stays intact.

+Environment toggles:

+-   `TEACHER_ENRICH_DISABLE=1` – disable enrichment entirely.
+-   `TEACHER_ENRICH_MAX=40` (default 60 in code) – cap detail requests per timetable build.
+-   `TEACHER_ENRICH_VERBOSE=1` – verbose logging of enrichment attempts/errors.
+-   Optional pre-supplied values (if you already have them):
+    -   `WEBUNTIS_BEARER` – skip token acquisition heuristics.
+    -   `WEBUNTIS_TENANT_ID` – forwarded as `Tenant-Id` header.
+    -   `WEBUNTIS_SCHOOL_YEAR_ID` – forwarded as `X-Webuntis-Api-School-Year-Id`.

+Diagnostic script (`tests/08-detail-fallback.js`) remains available for deeper debugging; it is no longer required for normal runs.

+Limitations:

+-   Only teacher names are enriched (room enrichment removed due to inconsistent data exposure).
+-   If the REST endpoints are blocked or changed, enrichment silently degrades.

 ## Recent Changes

+### Teacher Enrichment Integration - 12th Sep 2025

+-   Added `core/teacherEnrichment.js` and integrated automatic teacher name enrichment into the main timetable pipeline.
+-   Single bearer acquisition per run with retry on 401 and caching of detail calls.
+-   Added environment toggles (`TEACHER_ENRICH_*`).
+-   Updated README with documentation and usage notes.
+-   Retained diagnostic script `08-detail-fallback.js` for advanced analysis.

 ### Environment Validation & Domain Improvements - 28th July 2025